Get

 dog chewing owners shoes

-One of the most frustrating things for any dog owner is when you’re your dog won’t stop chewing on everything.
-It’s not uncommon for a dog to chew toys, furniture, clothing, and even walls!
-If you don’t get it under control, your dog can cause considerable damage.
+One of the most frustrating things for any dog owner is when your dog won’t stop chewing on everything.
+It’s not uncommon for a dog to chew toys, but it is undesirable if they chew furniture, clothing, or even walls!
+If you don’t get it under control, your dog can cause considerable damage or swallow something causing serious health issues.
 However, it can be difficult to stop your dog from chewing if you are a new owner, especially if you don’t understand what brought on this behavior.

 Keep reading while we look at a list of reasons your dog might be chewing and what you can do to get it to stop.